-Austin Burbridge is Executive Editor of Cinema Minima, a publication for movie makers which he founded in 1997.
-He instituted its “Sustainable Cinema” educational initiative.
-He organized its “Far From Hollywood” program, a series of mixers for filmmakers, in Paris and in Mumbai.
+He founded Cinema Minima, a publication for movie makers, in 1997.
+As its executive editor, he instituted its “Sustainable Cinema” educational initiative, and organized its “Far from Hollywood” program, a series of mixers for filmmakers, in Paris and in Mumbai.

 Then (Twentieth Century)